Find out about the fees, checks and complaints procedures involved in renting with a letting agent.

 - references from your employer or previous landlords

-You might be asked for a guarantor if you fail to a credit check or are unable to give references.
+You might be asked for a guarantor if you fail a credit check or are unable to give references.
 This is someone who agrees to pay the rent for you if you do not.

 Allow inspections during your tenancy

 Letting agents might carry out inspections of your home during your tenancy to check the condition of the property.